magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/state-management/index.md

 ### Global state slices

-Peregrine exposes the global state data in slices through the `PeregrineContextProvider` and custom React hooks.
+Peregrine exposes global state data in slices through the `PeregrineContextProvider` component and custom React hooks.
 A state data slice is a subset of values from the global state.
 Each slice contains data about a specific part of the application, such as the shopping cart state or user session state.